 Tristan was first involved with the Lifesigns Group in 2008 when he worked on the Philippines site and became the Head of Operations in 2011.
 His passion for marine conservation started from an early age, thanks largely to watching too many David Attenborough documentaries, and pushed him to complete his BSc in Marine Biology from Plymouth University.
 He has gained enormous practical knowledge in the field over a range of locations participating in and leading expeditions in Madagascar, Philippines, Australia, Mexico and Morocco to name but a few.
 Tristan holds the Off-Site Safety Management qualification, is trained in media management and water safety is qualified as a medic holding the Emergency Medical Technician, ECP medic and first aid instructor qualifications and is also a PADI Divemaster, Boat Captain, Scuba Pro Technician and is a qualified Mountain Leader.

 After studying modern foreign languages at University, Kensa began working in the NGO sector where she spent the next 10 years working on and managing volunteer programmes across Africa, Latin America, Asia and the UK.
-Kensa has travelled extensively and worked for several international expedition companies before joining Adventure Lifesigns, including leading multiple youth adn adult expeditions worldwide.
+Kensa has travelled extensively and worked for several international expedition companies before joining Adventure Lifesigns, including leading multiple youth and adult expeditions worldwide.
 Kensa holds various expedition and coaching qualifications including Remote First Aid, Project Management, BEL and is an Off-Site Safety Management trainer.
-She has previously lectured at the Royal Geographical Society and in her spare time is a trustee for a Malawian based charity.
+She has previously lectured at the Royal Geographical Society and in her spare time is a tfreelance trainer for the International Citizens' Service.

 Paul Sanderson MBE